 What Year Is My Dishwasher?
 Here’s How to Tell!

-If you recently moved into a house with a dishwasher included, it’s not a bad idea to determine what year it’s from.
-This information will tell you how many years you should have left with that dishwasher.
 How do you find the age of your dishwasher?
 We researched this topic to find the answer for you!

-In this article, we’ll explain in more detail how to ascertain the year of your dishwasher.
 We’ll also delve into the average lifespan of a dishwasher, how to maintain yours, and if you should fix versus replace it.

 An open dishwasher with clean utensils in it, What Year Is My Dishwasher?
 Here’s How to Tell!